google/mathfu/Documentation/src/Programmers-Guide/Chapter01_Introduction.md

 ## About this manual

-This manual covers the majority of the GooMath API.
+This manual covers the majority of the MathFu API.
 However, not every aspect is covered.
-You are encouraged to look at the Unittests included with GooMath to learn more.
-Also, the GooMath code base has comments formatted for Doxygen, so it is easy to create a hyper-linked API document.
+You are encouraged to look at the Unittests included with MathFu to learn more.
+Also, the MathFu code base has comments formatted for Doxygen, so it is easy to create a hyper-linked API document.

 This manual is only updated with new releases.
 The version in source control